operandom/ipaserver/README.md

 ## Examples

-Default usage (your first ip4 address found on ethernet on port 3000)
+Default usage (your first ip4 address found on port 3000)
 ```bash
 /your/path/to/IPAs/folder:$ ipaserver
 ```